What Size Chicken Coop is Right for Me?

 30/20/12 35/25/15

 Note On Counts: Bantams and Silkies are considerably smaller than average sized chickens.
 Average sized hens are common bred Rhode Island Reds, Barred Rocks, Sex Links, Ameraucanas, Leg Horns, Wyndotts, Asutralorps, most Orpingtons and similar.
 We consider some of the larger breeds to be Brahmas, Jersey Giants and the like.
 Many show bred chickens are genetically larger than their common bred relatives.
 Overcrowding any coop can cause health risks to the birds because of (among other things) ventilation concerns and will make it to where you have to clean more frequently.
 Free range time is during the day-time hours and assumes 2-3 hours per day 50% of the week or more.
 Space for chickens is a very, very personal decision that takes in factors of perceived humaneness which we of course cannot measure.
 We offer these numbers as a guide based on our considerable experience, industry standards on ft2/bird and guidance from poultry academia.
 Rounding down can never hurt (we do not advocate keeping only one bird alone unless for quarantine purposes) and we do not recommend going any higher than stated counts.
+Curious about what chickens might be right for your backyard?
+Check out our post Your Guide To Ordering Your First Backyard Flock for some great information!

 A little more about how we count…